StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 StanModels will be updated to use the new suite of packages StanSample.jl, StanOptimize.jl, StanVariational.jl, etc. (all modeled after Tamas Papp's StanDump.jl, StanRun.jl and StanSamples.jl).

-Documentation will also change substantially.
-I no longer plan to generate and store notebook (and chapter) versions as part of the documentation.
-If a user is interested to use the notebook versions they can be generated.
-This also has consequences for testing.

-Figures will be stored in the chapter directories.
-This is one of the reasons why I am planning this change.
-I have noticed that the quality of the figures as generated and included by Literate.jl are less than optimal.

-Towards the end of this year I also plan to update TuringModels.jl based on the new AdvancedHMC option.

 At the meantime time, Chris Fisher has made tremendous progress with MCMCBenchmarks.jl, which compares three NUTS mcmc options.

 ## Introduction